 Your credit score ranges from 300 to 850.
+Most VA lenders require a credit score of 620 or higher.
 Although the exact formula for calculating the score is proprietary information and owned by FICO, here is an approximate breakdown of how your credit score is formed:

 Thirty-five percent of your score is based on your payment history.
 This is mainly for lenders to see the risk involved with giving you a loan, checking how well you have paid your bills in the past.
 Your score will be affected by paying bills late, not paying bills at all, how many bills have been sent to collection agencies, and if you filed bankruptcy in the past.
 Like anything, it takes time for these to go away and can affect your score for years after they have taken place.